-- (22) Social studies skills.
+- (E) evaluate economic data using charts, tables, graphs, and maps ; and [7] - formulate and communicate visually, or ally, or in writing a claim supported by evidence and reasoning for an intended audience and purpose. - (22) Social studies skills.
 The student communicates in written, oral, and visual forms.
-The student is expected to: - (A) use social studies terminology correctly; and - (B) create written, oral, and visual presentations of economic information using effective communication skills, including proper citations and avoiding plagiarism. - (23) Social studies skills.
+The student is expected to: - (A) use social studies terminology correctly; and - (B) create written, oral, and visual presentations of economic information using effective communication skills, including proper citations and avoiding plagiarism $\underline{:}$ and $[\underline{:}]$ - apply foundational language skills to engage in civil discourse about economics topics, including those with multiple perspectives. - (23) Social studies skills.
 The student uses problem-solving and decision-making skills, working independently and with others.
 The student is expected to use problem-solving and decision-making processes to identify a problem, gather information, list and consider options, consider advantages and disadvantages, choose and implement a solution, and evaluate the effectiveness of the solution.

 §113.41.
-United States History Studies Since 1877 (One Credit), Adopted 2018.
+United States History Studies Since 1877 (One Credit), Adopted 2022 [2018].